 - Racing another vehicle

-- Driving too fast for the conditions of the highway
+- Driving too fast for highway and traffic conditions

 - Driving a vehicle which is overloaded to the point of view obstruction